 The proliferation, management, and preservation of research data is one of the most pressing challenges facing research libraries.
-ARL works with members, funders, and partners to advance FAIR (findable, accessible, interoperable, and reusable) data principles by aligning institutional policies with funder mandates and best practices in scholarship and digital stewardship.
+ARL works with members, funders, and partners to advance FAIR (findable, accessible, interoperable, and reusable) and CARE (collective benefit, authority to control, responsibility, and ethics) data principles by aligning institutional policies with funder mandates and best practices in scholarship and digital stewardship.

 Recent Reports